randa-mu/drand-sdk/README.md

 1. Generate a random integer within the $r \in [0, n)$ using the technique described for integers and the above DST.
 1. Return $r + \text{min} \in [\text{min}, \text{max})$

+### Pick One Element
+TODO: Decide on the exact specification:

+**Option 1:**
+We use the following DST to pick a single element from the array: `<app_name>-v<SDK_VERSION>-Pick-<ArrayHash>-<OptionalUserCustomizationString>`.
+Where `<ArrayHash>` is the 32-bytes output of `TupleHash(array)` (see [NIST SP 800-185](https://www.nist.gov/publications/sha-3-derived-functions-cshake-kmac-tuplehash-and-parallelhash)).
+By hashing the array, one can pick elements in multiple arrays for a single randomness beacon.
+Unless the `<OptionalUserCustomizationString>` is set, calling the function on the same array twice will always result in the same element being picked.

+**Option 2:**
+We use the following DST to pick a single element from the array: `<app_name>-v<SDK_VERSION>-Pick-<OptionalUserCustomizationString>`.

+Notice that if the `<OptionalUserCustomizationString>` parameter remains constant / is not used, this function can only be called on a single array per randomness beacon.

+**Common between both options**
+To pick an element, we use the aforementioned DST to generate a number within the $[0, n)$ range where $n$ is the length of the array.
+This follows the algorithm used to generate an integer within a range.

 # Test Vectors

 ## Extend Beacon - Fixed Output Hash